How to Choose a Truck to Pull Your 5th Wheel

 2. Truck Size: Does it Matter?

-Of course, the truck size is of great importance when it comes to pulling a 5th wheel.
+Short answer yes!
+The truck size is of great importance.
 To pick the correct size, you must know four things.

 First, you must know the maximum load weight of the fifth wheel that you want to tow.
 You’ll find this in the specifications of the fifth wheel and it will be mentioned as GVWR (Gross Vehicle Weight Rating).